skraft-redhat/container_k8s_openshift_demo/openshift/OPENSHIFT.md

 3. Now, you can change the source code and push it to the git repo.

 4. You should see that a new build has been automatically created (e.g. look in the topology view or show the new build object).
 After the build has finished a new version is deployed.

+One last thing that we want to show is one of the sweet spots of Kubernetes / OpenShift, which is smooth upgrading of applications.
+This actually allows to have multipe upgrades during business hours and generally reducing the risk.

+The concepts for this are:
+- Rolling Upgrades: allowing for zero-down time
+- Canary deployments: only upgrading a small portion (e.g. 10%) to test a new version
+- Blue/Green Deployments: having multiple versions of an application running simultaneously.

+The easiest to show are rolling upgrades.

+- Scale up the number of replicas to any number above 1.

+- Explain the different parameter to configure the rolling upgrade (Max unavaible, Max surge)

+- Start another upgrade as described above

+- Watch how K8s performs the upgrade